HCAWN/kinetad/README.md

 This is an expansion of a personal project to create an encrypted online journal.
 Allowing me to access it from anywhere and it remain secure.
 * Kinetad.com/register is the code in action, to use as a trial.
 * The journal uses double AES-256-GCM encryption -
-	* Client side - with a pass phrase that exists client-side that never passes to the server.
+	* Client side - with a passphrase that exists client-side that never passes to the server.
     * Server side - with the cipher being the users password run through a SHA-512 hash.
 * The journal features time stamping and dating for beautiful logging.
 ## Encryption and Security Details